Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-\begin{thm}[Greendlinger's lemma] Under the hypotheses of Theorem~\ref{thm:ladder_thm}, if $D\to X^*$ is a minimal disc diagram, then either $D$ consists of a single vertex or cone-cell, or $D$ is a ladder, or $D$ contains at least three shells or spurs or generalized corners along $\boundary_pD$. \end{thm}
+\begin{thm}[Greendlinger's lemma/diagram trichotomy] Under the hypotheses of Theorem~\ref{thm:ladder_thm}, if $D\to X^*$ is a minimal disc diagram, then either $D$ consists of a single vertex or cone-cell, or $D$ is a ladder, or $D$ contains at least three \emph{features of positive curvature} (i.e. shells, spurs, or generalized corners) along $\boundary_pD$. \end{thm}

-The following, with $C'(\frac{1}{8})$ replaced by $C'(\frac{1}{12})$, is Lemma~3.46 of~\cite{Wise:QCH}; the improved constant follows from a result of Jankiewicz~\cite{Jankiewicz}.
+The next theorem follows directly from Lemma~3.70 of~\cite{Wise:QCH}.
+In fact, it holds under weaker small-cancellation conditions (see~\cite[Lemma 3.70]{Wise:QCH} or~\cite{Jankiewicz}), but we will not require this.